 - Shifting weights can create a sudden imbalance.
 Make sure that accessories are securely attached to the motorcycle before riding.
-Check accessory mounts frequently. - Properly adjust the suspension for your load, and check the condition and pressure of your tires. - Never attach any large or heavy items to the handlebar, front fork, or front fender.
+Check accessory mounts frequently. - Properly adjust the suspension for your load (suspension-adjustable models only), and check the condition and pressure of your tires. - Never attach any large or heavy items to the handlebar, front fork, or front fender.